galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simframe.md

 title: "Simframe"
 ---
 # Simframe
 Simframe is a component distributed with Galasa that simulates a mainframe application.
-As delivered, it implements a toy banking application against which you can configure and run some provided tests in preparation for running your own tests against an *actual* mainframe application.
+As delivered, it implements a toy banking application against which you can configure and run a set of provided tests in preparation for running your own tests against an *actual* mainframe application.
 You can also practice writing some new tests to run against Simframe.

 By exercising the Galasa framework against Simframe, you can pre-empt a lot (but not all) of the work necessary to eventually hook your own tests up with a genuine mainframe environment.
 If the provided Simframe tests do not work, then it is unlikely that you will be able to run your own tests on a mainframe application.
-Running the provided tests against Simframe is an advised (but not mandatory) precursor to running your own tests on the mainframe itself.
 In summary, Simframe helps to expose and fix problems that you might otherwise encounter only when attempting to run tests directly against a mainframe.
-When you become an experienced Galasa user, it is likely that you will be able to omit the Simframe stage, especially if you have been through the Simframe loop several times before.
+When you become an experienced Galasa user, it is likely that you will be able to omit the Simframe stage, especially if you have been around the Simframe loop several times before.

 ## Launching Simframe
 1. Start Eclipse.